oneconvergence/dkubeio-examples/tf/classification/resnet/catsdogs/README.md

 ## Step2: Create a dataset
 1. Click +Datasets button under Datasets section.
 2. Enter a unique name say resnet-catsdogs
-3. Enter tag name in Tag text-box
+3. Enter tag name in Tag text-box, this field is optional.
 4. Select Versioning as DVS
 5. Select Dataset store as default
 6. Select Dataset Source as Git